Urinary tract infection (UTI) in cats

 The prognosis for cats with uncomplicated bacterial UTI is excellent, provided they are diagnosed and treated promptly and appropriately.
 The prognosis for cats that have bacterial UTI caused by a predisposing medical condition is quite variable and depends largely upon correct identification and treatment of the underlying disorder.

-If untreated, a cat UTI can lead to much more serious problems, including damage to the tissues of the urinary tract.
-Additionally, the contributing microorganisms can proliferate and infect other areas, including the kidneys and ureters, and the infection can potentially spread through the cat’s blood.
+If untreated, a cat UTI can lead to more serious problems, including damage to the tissues of the urinary tract.
+Additionally, for immunosuppressed, older cats, the contributing microorganisms can proliferate and infect other areas, including the kidneys and ureters, and the infection can potentially spread through the cat’s blood.
 This is called “sepsis” and is a life-threatening medical emergency.
-Because urinary tract infections are less common in males, any UTI in a male cat is considered serious and a favourable prognosis necessitates immediate medical attention.
+Since urinary tract infections are less common in males, any UTI in a male cat is considered serious and a favourable prognosis necessitates immediate medical attention.

 Treatment for urinary tract infection (UTI) in cats